thisguygil/bobo/README.md

 Bobo supports all the web sources and file formats supported by [Lavaplayer](https://github.com/lavalink-devs/lavaplayer), as well as Spotify and Deezer supported by [LavaSrc](https://github.com/topi314/LavaSrc), with extra functionality from API integrations.

 ## Hosting
 Bobo isn't currently publicly available to be invited to your server, but you can host your own instance easily.
-Bobo is containerized with Docker, so you can run it on any platform that supports Docker by cloning the repository, filling in the environment variables in the `.env` file and running the `docker-compose up` command.
+You can run it on any platform with Docker by copying the `docker-compose.yml`, filling in the environment variables in the `.env` file (see below), and running `docker-compose up -d`.

-An example file including all the required variables can be found in the repository's `.env.example` file.
+An example file including all the required environment variables can be found in the `.env.example` file.

 The `docker-compose` configuration also includes a MySQL database for storing user/server data, so you can run the bot without setting up a database separately.